Skip To Main Content

 Dear Middle School Parents and Guardians,

-While the Family Educational Rights and Privacy Act (FERPA) understandably restricts what public schools can share about specific student incidents, we wanted to provide a bit of additional detail on the process we use here in Clarence to determine if a threat is credible.
+Because the Family Educational Rights and Privacy Act (FERPA) restricts what schools can share about specific student matters, I want to provide an overview of the process we follow in Clarence any time a student makes a threatening comment:

-As always, thank you for your support, your understanding, and your partnership when it comes to keeping our students safe.
+Thank you for your support, your understanding, and your ongoing partnership in keeping CMS a safe and respectful learning environment.

 Sincerely,